Denzel Washington: 2000–2009: Established actor and action roles

-At the 57th Golden Globe Awards in 2000, Washington won the Golden Globe Award for Best Actor – Motion Picture Drama for his work in The Hurricane.
-He was the first black actor to win the award since Sidney Poitier in 1963.
+Washington won a Golden Globe and received Actor Award and Academy Award nominations for his work in The Hurricane.
+He was the first Black actor to win the award since Sidney Poitier in 1963.
 Mick LaSalle of the San Francisco Chronicle declared, "Washington gives a penetrating portrait of life at its most extreme.
 He takes the viewer into the mind of a man experiencing confinement and physical deprivation.
 More profoundly, he shows what it's like to deal every day with the torments of wild rage and impotence, despair and hope."
-In 2000, he portrayed Herman Boone, the high school football coach in the Disney sports drama film Remember the Titans which grossed over US$100 million in the U.S. Andrew O'Hehir of Salon wrote, "Washington is of course the linchpin of Remember the Titans; he's a commanding actor in a commanding role, and as memorable as he was in The Hurricane.
+In 2000, he portrayed Herman Boone, a high school football coach, in the Disney sports drama film Remember the Titans which grossed over $100 million in the U.S. Andrew O'Hehir of Salon wrote, "Washington is of course the linchpin of Remember the Titans; he's a commanding actor in a commanding role, and as memorable as he was in The Hurricane.

-Washington starred in the Antoine Fuqua directed crime thriller Training Day (2001) acting opposite Ethan Hawke.
-He portrayed Detective Alonzo Harris, a corrupt Los Angeles cop.
-Roger Ebert wrote of his performance, "For Denzel Washington, [it is] a rare villainous role; he doesn't look, sound or move like his usual likable characters...he's like a monster from a horror film, unkillable and implacable."
-Washington won an Academy Award for Best Actor becoming the second African-American actor to win the category after Poitier, who was presented with an Honorary Academy Award the same night.
-He also received nominations for the Golden Globe Award for Best Actor – Motion Picture Drama and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role.
+Washington starred as corrupt Los Angeles cop Alonzo Harris in the Antoine Fuqua-directed crime thriller Training Day (2001), acting opposite Ethan Hawke.
+Roger Ebert wrote, "For Denzel Washington, [it is] a rare villainous role; he doesn't look, sound or move like his usual likable characters...he's like a monster from a horror film, unkillable and implacable."
+He received Golden Globe and Actor Award nominations and won an Academy Award for Best Actor, becoming the second African-American actor to win the category after Poitier.

 In 2002, he starred in the Nick Cassavettes directed healthcare-themed drama John Q. (2002) portraying John Quincy Archibald.
 Washington acted opposite James Woods, Robert Duvall, and Ray Liotta.
 The film was a financial success but received mixed reviews with critics praising Washington's performances.
 BBC film critic Neil Smith wrote, "What credibility there is comes from Washington's intense, humane performance and the supporting players' sterling attempts to rise above the stereotypical roles with which they have been saddled."
 That same year Washington directed his first film, a well-reviewed drama called Antwone Fisher (2002), in which he also co-starred as a Navy psychiatrist.
 Stephen Holden of The New York Times praised his direction writing, "Mr. Washington shows a confident grasp of cinematic narrative in a hearty meat-and-potatoes style.
 But the most remarkable aspect of his behind-the-camera debut is his brilliantly surefooted handling of actors."
 He also praised his acting adding, "[He] is so sensitively reactive that his performance seems more lived than acted".